AdolfoFC9/BirthDayMasterWebApp/README.md

 ## Main Functionalities

-- **Get People List**: Returns a list of all persons in the database.
+- **Get People List:** Returns a list of all persons in the database.
-- **Request People by Month**: Filters and retrieves persons based on the specified month.
+- **Request People by Month:** Filters and retrieves persons based on the specified month.
-- **People Administration**: Enables adding, updating, and deleting records in the database.
+- **People Administration:** Enables adding, updating, and deleting records in the database.

 ---